 Overview

-The Adult Reconstruction Fellowship is a twelve-month program in primary and revision total joint replacements of the hip and knee.
+The Adult Reconstruction Fellowship is a one-year program focused on primary and revision total joint replacements of the hip and knee.
 The program objective is to prepare a board-eligible orthopaedic surgeon for a career in arthroplasty surgery.
-Training is provided in all aspects of adult reconstruction surgery including trauma, arthritis, congenital, and post-traumatic reconstruction.
-This is a “hand-on” fellowship where responsibility is delegated based on the demonstration of clinical and surgical maturity and expertise.
-The program will emphasize the diagnosis of clinical disorders of the bones, joints and soft tissues; the pathogenesis of these disorders; the treatment modalities available for managing these disorders; and the results and complications of such treatment.
-The fellow will assume a major role in the continuing care of patients and have progressive responsibility in patient assessment, preoperative evaluation, operative experience, and postoperative management and rehabilitation.
-The educational curriculum will include occasions to study anatomy, physiology, biomechanics, pathology, microbiology, pharmacology, and immunology as they relate to adult reconstructive orthopaedics.
+The program provides training in all aspects of adult reconstruction surgery, including trauma, arthritis, congenital, and post-traumatic reconstruction.
+The fellowship is hands-on, and the responsibility is delegated based on demonstrating clinical and surgical maturity and expertise.
+The program emphasizes the diagnosis of clinical disorders of the bones, joints, and soft tissues, the pathogenesis of these disorders, the treatment modalities available for managing these disorders, and the results and complications of such treatment.
+The fellow will assume a significant role in the continuing care of patients and have progressive responsibility in patient assessment, preoperative evaluation, operative experience, and postoperative management and rehabilitation.
+The educational curriculum covers the study of anatomy, physiology, biomechanics, pathology, microbiology, pharmacology, and immunology related to adult reconstructive orthopaedics.

 Our team